What is a D-U-N-S® Number for business?

-The Data Universal Numbering System—or D-U-N-S Number for short—is a unique nine-digit number, provided by Dun & Bradstreet (D&B), that can be used to identify a single business entity and help establish business credit.
+The Data Universal Numbering System—or D-U-N-S Number for short—is a unique nine-digit number provided by Dun & Bradstreet (D&B).
+It’s widely used to help establish and build business credit, verify a company’s legitimacy and qualify for loans, partnerships or government contracts.
+It also enables lenders and partners to assess a business’s reliability.

 What you’ll learn: